replyPUSH/replyPUSH-PHP-Example/README.md

 Pick a suitable username for the test.

-You need to save the public address `notify.php` e.g. `http://insectnuts.com/notify.php` here:
+You need to save the public address `/notify.php` e.g. `http://insectnuts.com/notify.php` here:

 http://beta.replypush.com/profile

 ### Use ###

-Point your browser to `send.php` or run in shell.
+Point your browser to `/send.php` or run in shell.

-You could either `$ tail -f log/comments.txt` or point your browser to  `index.html`
+You could either `$ tail -f log/comments.txt` or point your browser to  `/index.html`

 Go to the destination email client, and await new mail.